@vue-solana/nuxt

 <script setup lang="ts">

-const { cluster, endpoint, status, latestBlockhash, checkConnection } = useSolanaRpc();
+const { cluster, endpoint, status, error, latestBlockhash, checkConnection } = useSolanaRpc();

 </script>